 Unfortunately, I know the world that I live in.
-As a woman, I have to live with the fact that 20% of women will be raped in her lifetime.
+As a woman, I have to live with the fact that 20% of women will be raped in their lifetime.
 A third of us women will be sexually assaulted.
 And then there’s assault in the form of mugging and other violence.
-This is why I as a woman choose to carry a self-defense weapon.
+This is why I, as a woman, choose to carry a self-defense weapon.

 There are a lot of self-defense weapons out there.
-This isn’t going to be one of those posts which lists a bunch of weapons though.
-Most weapons advertised for self-defense are completely ineffective in real-life situations.
+This isn’t going to be one of those posts which lists a bunch of weapons, though.
+Most weapons advertised for self-defense are utterly ineffective in real-life situations.

 Here’s why and which weapons really work.

 Why All Women Should Carry a Self-Defense Weapon